-Parents always wish to nurture their children's talents by providing them with a suitable living and learning environment.
-Early identification and support help children with special educational needs adapt to everyday life and the learning environment, and develop their potential.
+Parents always wish to provide their children with the best living and learning environment in order to nurture them to achieve success in future.
+With early identification and support, children with special educational needs (SEN) may adapt to everyday life and the learning environment, and develop their potentials.